-This section lists news and announcements from the City and Borough of Sitka.
+This section lists news and reports from the City and Borough of Sitka.

 The Sitka Coastal Management Plan Amendment is available here at the links below.
-Copies are also available on CD from Sara Peterson, Deputy Municipal Clerk, on the third floor of City Hall.
+Copies are also available on CD at the Municipal Clerk's Office, on the third floor of City Hall.
 In addition, a copy will be available for review at Kettleson Memorial Library.
-For questions or more information about the plan, contact Marlene Campbell, Coastal Management Coordinator, at 747-1855 (Note: Downloading plan is very time-consuming.)
-Email: firstname.lastname@example.org.

 Coastal Management Plan Amendment and Appendices

 In its efforts to conserve electricity, the Electric Department has coordinated with the Library to provide “Kill-A-Watt” Electric Usage Monitors available for check-out at Kettleson Memorial Library.
 These gadgets can read the electricity consumption of all your household electric devices and appliances.
 Now you can identify the real energy consumers in your house, see if your electric devices are efficient, and get information necessary to reduce electricity costs.
 Link to program report.